reinbot/hyperell/README.md

 Each of the files has the following structure.

-The file is a Sage dictionary, with the following keys:
+The file is a Sage dictionary with the following keys:
 ```
 0: genus, 1: g(x), 2: h(x), 3: conductor, 4: bad primes,
 5: bad factors, 6: bound M, 7: root number or sign, 8: L-series up to M